ahurta92/ams562-notes/lectures/6/note.rst

 Constructors & Destructors
 ++++++++++++++++++++++++++

-When we create an object, the object's *constructors* will be called.
+When we create an object, the object's *constructor* will be called.
 And when the object reaches its end of life, `C++`_ provides a mechanism called *destructor* that will be invoked. `C++`_ generates a *default constructor*, a *copy constructor* and a *destructor* for every class been defined.